OrienteerBAP/Orienteer-Guidebook/managing_users.md

 ##Managing perspectives

+The **Perspectives** page URL: */browse/OPerspective*.

 A perspective is the part of the database a user can view.
 It defines the list of sections on the Navigation pane.
 A list of available perspectives is defined for each user role.
-To view the **Perspectives** page, on the navigation pane, click **Perspectives**.

 For each perspective, you can add properties, each defining a new section on the navigation pane.
 Properties have following attributes:
 * **Name**
 * **Perspective item**